wolfspyre/puppet-bashrc/README.md

 * The ability to display git branch statistics for the current branch

 #### Work-In-Progress functionality:
-* The ability to feed a script a list of servicenames, and their corresponding processnames to report the status, and number of processes at login.
 * The ability to feed a script a list of portnames, protocol, port number, and detail level to report on at login
 * The ability to feed a script a list of repositories, and their corresponding filesystem path. it can report the branch and status of the repository found at that location
   * GIT